 Place under a preheated broiler, watching carefully until the cheese has melted.

 Now, place a small cornichon on each potato half and serve immediately.

-These make delicious appetizers, or a full meal if you accidentally eat too many!
+Raclette with potatoes and cornichons make delicious appetizers, or even a full meal if you accidentally eat too many!